FAI-Solutions/open-webui-extensions/ollama-usage-monitor/README.md

 # Ollama Usage Monitor

 Ollama Usage Monitor is an Open WebUI filter extension that shows Ollama Cloud usage stats at the end of each LLM response.
+Click the demo GIF below to see the Add-On in action:

 ![App demo](../assets/demo-ollama-usage-monitor.gif)